reflectometry/refl1d/doc/tutorial/simple_model.rst

     load_job(['examples/ex1/nifilm.py']).plot()
     pylab.show()

-This model is defined by :download:`nifilm.py </examples/ex1/nifilm.py>`:
+This model is defined by :download:`ex1/nifilm.py </examples/ex1/nifilm.py>`:

 .. literalinclude:: /examples/ex1/nifilm.py
+    :linenos:

 You can preview the model on the command line::